I have a really beautiful update to share today: we installed our George Nelson triple bubble light!

 For installation tips, I’ll refer you to the instructions:

+So with this system, you buy the triple bubble hardware and then the three saucers individually.
+It means that you can customize the size and shape of the bubble lamps.
+When everything arrived, we had to sort of assemble it.
 The tricky thing for us was hanging on to all three saucers while wiring.
 Also, once you trim it to length, you have to end each cord with a knot beneath the plate and my only complaint is that they don’t totally fit.
 We got it 98% flush but they really should offer a larger cover for the triple bubble fixture option.
 It took a few hours, and two sets of hands, but it wasn’t any trickier than most light fixtures – just triple the work.

 Here one last look at the house when we bought it (with the previous owners’ belongings):